x1nx3r/silly-widgy/README.md

 - add tailwind support ✅
 - add mutli window support with react-router ✅
 - build the UI for the main bar ✅
-- build the UI for the settings windows **(your are here)**
+- build the UI for the settings windows ✅
-- add parsing for tasks from a markdown file
+- add parsing for tasks from a markdown file ✅
-- modify the settings page to be a live-markdown editor to write and track tasks on
+- modify the settings page to be a live-markdown editor to write and track tasks on ✅